-- A minimum of a grade of C must be earned in all program requirements. - A minimum cumulative grade point average of 2.0 in courses number 1000 or above at ARCC. - A minimum of 12 semester credits must be completed at ARCC. - All course requirements must be completed before a certificate will be awarded.
+- A minimum of a grade of C must be earned in all program requirements. - A minimum cumulative grade point average of 2.0 in courses number 1000 or above at ARCC. - A minimum of 12 semester credits in courses numbered 1000 or above must be completed at ARCC. - All course requirements must be completed before a certificate will be awarded. - · You must apply in order to receive your certificate. - The requirements of this program are subject to change without notice.